Review and road test of the Volvo XC90 Recharge T8 Plug-in hybrid

 Of course, this Volvo's not perfect.
 There are still sharper-handling choices and more capable off roaders in this sector.
 In balancing these virtues though, this XC90 sets its own class standard and in doing so, establishes a family benchmark amongst luxury SUVs that rivals will struggle to match.
 Add in the astonishingly low running costs that come with Plug-in hybrid technology and it's a difficult formula to resist if you're shopping in this segment.
 Company founders Assar Gabrielsson and Gustaf Larson would have liked this car.
 More importantly though, if you're shopping in this segment, we think you will too.

-Volvo XC90 T8 Twin Engine review by Jonathan Crouch
+Volvo XC90 Recharge T8 Plug-in hybrid review by Jonathan Crouch